 Have you ever wondered about the science behind leaf changes in the fall?
-Stop by Wild Walk (open until October 12th) for special fall programming in addition to guided walks around The Wild Center property, live animal encounters, and fall inspired watercolor projects offered daily.
-The Wild Center campus offers many opportunities along our trail system to view Autumn at its most beautiful times.
+Stop by Wild Walk for special fall programming, live animal encounters, and more opportunities along our trail system to view Autumn at its most beautiful times.

 Learn more about Wild Walk

 The 12-mile drive between Keene and Lake Placid offers a series of views.
 And the differences in elevation means that you will see color at various stages of peak all in about 30 minutes.
 The part we like best on this drive is when you ascend through the canyons of black cliffs at the Cascade Lakes.
 The lakes, dark cliffs and yellow leaves of the white birches make this stretch one that begs you to stop and shoot the light.
 At both the Lake Placid and Keene ends of the drive the vistas of the High Peaks are great as well.